nf-core/website/sites/docs/src/content/docs/usage/quick_start/installation.md

 NXF_VER=24.06.0-edge nextflow info
 ```

+## Install nf-core tools

+You don't need to install nf-core tools to run nf-core pipelines.
+However, nf-core tools offer a number of helpful commands for users and are essential for pipeline developers.

+nf-core tools includes commands tools to list, launch, configure, and download nf-core pipelines.

+See [nf-core tools](/docs/nf-core-tools) for more information.

 ## Software dependencies

 Analysis pipelines often chain together the execution of multiple tools.
-Historically, all tools would need to be installed manually - often a source of great frustration and a major source of irreproducibility.
+Historically, all tools would need to be installed manually and was often a source of great frustration and irreproducibility.

 nf-core pipelines utilise the built-in support for software packaging that Nextflow offers.
-Using profiles, software dependencies can be managed through various packaging (e.g., container runtimes).
+Using profiles, software dependencies can be managed through various packaging (e.g., Docker, Singularity, and Conda).

-To use any of the below, simply execute your nf-core pipeline with the `-profile` option.
-For example, `-profile docker` or `-profile singularity`.
-The respective tooling for each profile (e.g., [Docker](https://docs.docker.com/install/)) must be installed prior to execution.
+The respective tooling for a profile must be installed prior to pipeline execution.
+Follow the links below to install the required profile tooling:

 - [Docker](https://docs.docker.com/install/)
   - Typically used locally, on single-user servers, and the cloud